mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 the update, you may put the placeholder `{% raw %}{{description}}{% endraw %}` in the template here, and that placeholder will be replaced by the text from the Open311 server.

+If you don’t have an Open311 connection, or your Open311 connection does not provide an immediate initial update, there is a special case where if a template is assigned to the Open state, and marked as ‘auto-response’, then it will automatically be added as a first update to any new report created that matches the template (ie. in the relevant category if assigned).
+This lets you give e.g. estimated timescales or other useful information up front.

 #### Editing or deleting a template